 Inspiration from the Sport

-Strongman history and community offer motivation.
+Strongman history and the community offer their own motivation.
+Athletes draw inspiration from:

 - Legendary competitors